claradenken/Labs/Week_8_9_Final_Project/README.md

 ### <span style="color:#6699ff"> \#knn \#climateScience </span>

 ## Goal
-Use selected climate variables in the Northern hemisphere to predict the evolution of the North Atlantic Oscillation (NAO) state in terms of the NAO index for winter 2022/23 with a nonlinear regression model based on k-nearest neighbors and a region selection algorithm
+Use selected climate variables to predict the evolution of the North Atlantic Oscillation (NAO) state in terms of the NAO index for winter 2022/23 with a nonlinear regression model based on k-nearest neighbors and a region selection algorithm

 ## Data